-"Hard being the only Brown person in a 50 mile radius.
-Felt like I had to be the Ambassador for all Brown people."
+"It was hard being the only brown person in a 50-mile radius.
+I felt like I had to be the ambassador for all brown people."

-"It helped my parents travelled abroad and I had a interracially adopted brother and others interracially adopted in my street."
+"It helped my parents travel abroad and I had a interracially adopted brother and others interracially adopted in my street."